Commentary and Criticism about the National Education Association (NEA)

 Huffington Post - More Proof that American Teachers Are Underpaid And Deserve More Respect

 Economic Policy Institute - New Jersey public school teachers are underpaid, not overpaid

 Washington Post - Think teachers aren't paid enough?
 It's worse than you think

 I don't buy this point of view for a second.

 We work essentially 9 months a year.

-We get 2 months off in summer, a week off for spring break, a week off for winter break, assorted holidays (another week off let’s say), 10 sick days and 2 personal days every year.
+Well, we get 2 months off in summer, a week off for spring break, a week off for winter break, assorted holidays (another week off let’s say), 10 sick days and 2 personal days every year.
 That adds up to more than 3 months off per year by my calculation.

 We get full health benefits.

 We get a defined benefit pension.

 We work from 8:00 AM - 3:00 PM and get time off for lunch and prep so basically we are active for maybe 6 hours a day.